 v=spf1 ip4:192.0.2.0/24 include:example.com -all

-means only the listed servers are allowed to send mail (soft fail is~all
+v=spf1specifies the SPF version.ip4:192.0.2.0/24specifies an IP range allowed to send mail.include:example.comincludes SPF records from another domain.-allmeans only the listed servers are allowed to send mail (soft fail is~all).

 Add the SPF Record to DNS: Add the TXT record to your domain's DNS settings.